 ‘Where abouts?’
 I asked.

-For those who come with kids, Tamarella juice would be great.
-If you want to make your own tamarella juice, go to the morning market and ask for ‘katarrung’.
-Once you get the kattarrung, peel it up and blend it with some sugar and water.
+For those who come with kids, tamarillo juice is great.
+If you want to make your own tamarillo juice, go to the morning market and ask for ‘katarrung’.
+Once you get the katarrung, peel it up and blend it with some sugar and water.
 Don’t have a juicer or blender?
 Just crush it in a cup with a spoon and then add some water and sugar.
 Easy peasy.

 Tana Toraja is famous for its funeral ceremonies and burial caves.
 But actually it’s more that that.
 There are so many things to do during your Tana Toraja trip:

 Batutumonga is a highland village in Toraja.
 Some people say it is one of the most beautiful villages in Indonesia.
 The sunrise from Batutumonga is beautiful, but you need to get up very early in the morning and do some hiking to get the best spot to see sunrise.
-Want to have an experience staying in a Tongkonan (traditional house of Torajan)?
+Want to have an experience staying in a tongkonan (traditional Torajan house)?
 Stay in Mama Ria Guesthouse.

 You can go to Bolu Terminal to find a public transport to Batutumonga.
 It costs Rp 20.000 – 25.000.
 The road is uphill with breathtaking views along the way.

 Hike to the top of Sesean

 Once you get Batutumonga, don’t miss the beautiful views and stunning sunrise from the top of Mount Sesean.
 It’s a bit tricky to find the way up because there is no sign.
 Just ask the local people and they will be more than happy to show you the way (if you pass through a house with a loud barking dogs, you are on the right way).
 If you want to camp on Mount Sesean, you can rent equipment from some of the tour operators in Rantepao.